starhawking/python-terrascript/docs/installation.rst

 Installing Terrascript
 ----------------------

-.. todo:: Create Terrascript 0.7.0 release.

-Terarscript is available from the Python Package Repository PyPi_ or alternatively from its Github_.
+Terarscript is available from the Python Package Repository PyPi_ or alternatively from its Github_ repository.

-As Terraform introduced major changes in their 0.12 release there are currently different versions of Terrascript for 0.11.x and 0.12.x releases of Terraform.

 .. _PyPi: https://pypi.org/project/terrascript/#history
 .. _Github: https://github.com/mjuenema/python-terrascript